palubad/GEE-functions-codes/README.md

 This repository contains Google Earth Engine (GEE) codes and functions that I have created during my works in GEE and which I find useful for the wider GEE community.

 ## addLAI(collection,geometry) function
-This function adds Local Incidence Angle (LIA) to a selected Sentinel-1 GEE ImageCollection using the [Copernicus DEM](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_DEM_GLO30) for the selected region of interest (geometry) and originates from the same overpass.
+This function adds Local Incidence Angle (LIA) to aach image in a selected Sentinel-1 GEE ImageCollection using the [Copernicus DEM](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_DEM_GLO30) for the selected region of interest (geometry).
 This function is a part of the paper in Remote Sensing journal: [Paluba et al. (2021): "Land Cover-Specific Local Incidence Angle Correction: A Method for Time-Series Analysis of Forest Ecosystems"](https://www.mdpi.com/2072-4292/13/9/1743/) (doi: 10.3390/rs13091743).
 The code for the full algorithm developed is available [in this GitHub repository](https://github.com/palubad/LC-SLIAC).
 Please refer to this paper if using the *addLIA function*.

 Input parameters: